sindresorhus/get-stream/readme.md

 ### How is this different from [`concat-stream`](https://github.com/maxogden/concat-stream)?

 This module accepts a stream instead of being one and returns a promise instead of using a callback.
-The API is simpler and it only supports returning a string, `Buffer` or an `ArrayBuffer`.
+The API is simpler and it only supports returning a string, `Buffer`, an `ArrayBuffer` or an array.
 It doesn't have a fragile type inference.
 You explicitly choose what you want.
 And it doesn't depend on the huge `readable-stream` package.

 ## Related